AminMahpour/PyMAP/docs/Introduction.rst

 Documentation
 -------------

-Here we have provided detailed documentation on Class and functions in this module.
+Here we have provided detailed documentation on Classes and Functions in this module.

 Examples
 --------